marcosrdac/awm2d/benchmark.md

+# disclaimer

+The "@time" macro accounts for parsing, compiling and running time.
+To only consider run times you must use "@btime", from the package BenchmarkTools.

+# comparisons with previous python script

 Without dealing with absorption layers

   100x100x2500
     python compiled version: 5.35 s  lol tried 3 times